kyh/2up/README.md

 ### Why use TRPC instead of just Server Actions?

 Having a framework agnostic data layer lets us share logic between multiple clients (web, mobile, etc).

+### Why even have a data layer if you could query from client with Supabase?

+TODO

 ### Why pick Prisma over Drizzle?